casvanluijtelaar/paged_vertical_calendar/README.md

   dayBuilder: (context, date) {
     // provide a day widget
   },
-);
+  calendarBottomPadding: //provide a bottom padding value
+  calendarTopPadding: //provide a top padding value, );
 ```

 * `monthBuilder` provides the year and month as `integers`. this builder has to return a widget that will form the header of ever month. the [intl](https://pub.dev/packages/intl) package works well here for date formatting.

 * `dayBuilder` provides the day as a `DateTime`. this builder wil be called for every day.
 You usually want to provide at least a text widget with the current day number.

+* `calendarBottomPadding` and `calendarTopPadding` provide a way for the calendar to have vertical padding.

 ## :wave: Get Involved